toniovi/extract-load-transform-visualize/README.md

 ## Extract and Load
 > extract-and-load-with-python

-Extract and load is the process of taking data from one source, like an API, and loading it into another source, typically a data warehouse.
+Extract and Load is the process of taking data from one source, like an API, and loading it into another source, typically a data warehouse.
 In our case our source is the GitHub Archive, and our load targets is a local DuckDB database.

 ### Local usage
 > extract-and-load-with-python/el.py